Applications are now being accepted.

 In 1995, the Native American Scholarships Committee was reorganized, with Larry J. Zimmerman appointed as chair.
 By this time, the NASF had grown to support a modest, biannual scholarship award.
 The committee recommended that the SAA Executive Board immediately establish a Native American scholarship program to support training in archaeological methods for enrolled students or tribal cultural preservation personnel and that a second Native American scholarship program be established to support graduate education when sufficient funding became available.
 The committee recommended a fund-raising campaign to achieve this.
 At the 1997 SAA annual meeting, the Executive Board accepted these recommendations and established fund-raising procedures.

-The Arthur C. Parker Scholarship now provides up to $4,000 to support training in archaeological methods and cultural resource management, including fieldwork, analytical techniques, and curation for Native Americans and Native Hawaiians enrolled as high school seniors, college undergraduates, and graduate students, or who work in tribal or Native Hawaiian cultural preservation programs.
+The Arthur C. Parker Scholarship now provides up to $5,000 to support training in archaeological methods and cultural resource management, including fieldwork, analytical techniques, and curation for Native Americans and Native Hawaiians enrolled as high school seniors, college undergraduates, and graduate students, or who work in tribal or Native Hawaiian cultural preservation programs.
 Individuals may apply, or a professor, a cultural preservation supervisor, or an SAA member may nominate them.
-In addition, each year since 1998, the National Science Foundation (NSF) has awarded a grant to the SAA for three people who apply for the Parker Scholarship.
 The SAA added two new awards in 2009, in support of undergraduate and graduate archaeology education.

 This history is excerpted and edited from: Smart, Tristine Lee, and Joe Watkins (1997) Arthur C. Parker Scholarship for Native Americans and Native Hawaiians Debuts.
 SAA Bulletin 15(4):20; (1999) SAA Native American Scholarship Programs and Fundraising Activities for the Native American Scholarship Fund.
 SAA Bulletin 17(1):12.